 Above-average protein.
 Below-average fat.
 And near-average carbs when compared to a typical canned dog food.

 When you consider the protein-boosting effects of the wheat gluten and soy flour, this looks like the profile of a canned product containing a moderate amount of meat.

-Mighty Dog is a meat-based canned product using a moderate amount of named meats and meat by-products as its main sources of animal protein, thus earning the brand 2 stars.
+Mighty Dog is a meat-based canned dog food using a moderate amount of meats and meat by-products as its main sources of animal protein, thus earning the brand 2 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.

 The descriptions and analyses expressed in this and every article on this website represent the views and opinions of the author.

 Although it's our goal to ensure all the information on this website is correct, we cannot guarantee its completeness or its accuracy; nor can we commit to ensuring all the material is kept up-to-date on a daily basis.

 Each review is offered in good faith and has been designed to help you make a more informed decision when buying dog food.

 However, due to the biological uniqueness of every animal, none of our ratings are intended to suggest feeding a particular product will result in a specific dietary response or health benefit for your pet.

 For a better understanding of how we analyze each product, please read our article, "The Problem with Dog Food Reviews".